JackDoyle-Code/JackDoyle-Code/README.md

 **Technology**: R, caret, dplyr, and ggplot2.

 For more details on how these functions were implemented and the rationale behind the feature selection methods, check the code and accompanying thesis document in the repository.

 ---

+### Side Projects

+This repository contains a series of additional projects that I have worked on outside of college and work

+1. **Employment Scheduling Program**
+   - This project is a custom implementation of an employee scheduling solution, inspired by Google's OR-Tools library for combinatorial optimisation.
+The program is designed to efficiently assign shifts to employees while satisfying various constraints
+   - It contains three files, an ipynb file (demostrating the code of the program), a word document (details the tasks carried out), and a csv file (containing relevant data).

+---